 Hand plunging during fermentation ensured a good extraction of colour and tannins.
 Portions of the blend remained on skins post fermentation, while others were pressed at dryness before being transferred to a combination of French oak barrels for maturation.
 The wine was bottled in March of 2019.

 About the Winery

 Jules Taylor was born in Blenheim in the early 70s, just as the fledgling local wine industry began planting its first vines.
-At university she did a degree in zoology.
+At university she garnered a degree in zoology.
 There being a slight shortage of vacancies for zoologists in Marlborough, after completing her degree Jules went on to do a postgraduate course in winemaking and viticulture at Lincoln.

-Jules left in Kim Crawford 2008 to focus on her own brand full-time with her business partner and husband, George Elworthy.
+Jules left Kim Crawford in 2008 to focus on her own brand full-time with her business partner and husband, George Elworthy.
 Since then her Sauvignon Blanc, Pinot Noir, Pinot Gris, Grüner Veltliner, Chardonnay and Late-Harvest Sauvignon Blanc have received many awards and citations and the prestigious International Wine and Spirits Competition named Jules Taylor Wines New Zealand Producer of the Year 2013.

 Jules divides her time between the enjoyable rigor of winemaking with raising the couple’s two children, Lui and Nico, and enjoying the numerous athletic opportunities afforded in the Marlborough region.

 Check out more at: Jules Taylor Wines